Sirao Flower Garden, Cebu – What You Need To Know!

 While there are food and drinks vendors just footsteps from the entrance of the Sirago Flower Garden you are not permitted to bring food or drinks inside.
 There is however a small shop inside the windmill that sells souvenirs and ice-cold drinks (20 PHP for a bottle of water).

 We visited during January, and according to our driver, that’s one of the worst times to visit as only the field flowers are in bloom.
-Should you visit during the summer months (June through to September) the gardens will be much more colourful.
+Should you visit during the summer months (June through to September) the gardens will be much more colorful.

 Once inside we found that to be true, we could see that many flowers were in the process of trying to grow and the team behind Sirago Flower Gardens were using the time to renovate and update small parts of the grounds.